Service Level Security

 By default, Hasura allows all CORS requests.
-In a production scenario, you might want to restrict the queries to be made by few selected domains.
+In a production scenario, you should restrict the queries made by a few selected domains.

-For example, if your application is hosted on a domain, say https://example.com, you can allow any requests to come from this and any of its subdomains by enabling the config HASURA_GRAPHQL_CORS_DOMAIN="http://*.example.com".
+For example, if your application's domain is https://example.com, you can allow requests from this and any of its subdomains by enabling the env var HASURA_GRAPHQL_CORS_DOMAIN="http://*.example.com".

-Of course this restriction applies only on the client side (browser).
+Of course, this restriction applies only on the client side (browser).
 Since the API is publicly accessible in any case, these policies are useful only to restrict requests made from the browser.
-This still doesn't prevent anyone from making requests server side or from mobile apps for example and shouldn't be used as a means to restrict for such cases anyways.
+This still doesn't prevent anyone from making requests server-side or from mobile apps, for example, and shouldn't be used as a means to restrict such cases anyways.

 SSL and HTTPS

-Hasura Cloud projects come with free SSL for all apps, including custom domains and hence the APIs are accessible over
+Hasura Cloud projects come with free SSL for all apps, including custom domains; hence, the APIs are accessible over

 wss can be used for making all requests.
 (Not just subscriptions, but queries and mutations work too).